Deep-Symmetry/beat-link/README.md

 > :construction: beat-link is being worked on very heavily at the
 > moment to incorporate some
 > [amazing new discoveries](https://github.com/brunchboy/dysentery#robust-metadata-understanding).
-> Expect a major release in the next week or so, which breaks API
+> Expect a major release in the next week or so, which makes it very
-> compatibility for the metadata features, but which makes it very
 > easy to build graphical interfaces showing detailed information
 > about player states—including track waveforms, cue and memory
 > points, and the current playback position and state.
 It will also
-> soon offer support for generating timecode as a track plays.
+> soon offer support for generating time code as a track plays.
+>
+> :warning: Because beat-link is growing so much in this new release, it
+> was time to split some classes apart, and even split it into multiple
+> packages, so I also took the opportunity to make some basic changes to
+> the API to position it for future growth and better reliability.
+This
+> means the next release, 0.3.0, will not be API compatible with prior
+> releases, and any code which compiled against the old release will
+> require some rewriting.
+As soon as things settle down enough, I will
+> start posting snapshot pre-releases so people can start compiling
+> against the new API.
+>
+> :octocat: Since, as far as I know, I am still the only consumer of
+>  this API, this seems like a good time to make these breaking changes.

 ## Installing